AGENDA

 • What is the role of data in a Fintech ecosystem to improve risk management and long-term financial performance?

-• How can “Blended Finance” crowd-in both private and public financing to create the right balance of risk allocation?
+• How can “Blended Finance” crowd in both private and public financing to create the right balance of risk allocation?

 • How can impact funding address the estimated $350 billion annual requirement to enhance food system sustainability?
 Where does the current trajectory stand in meeting this goal?